Where It All Began

 Who is Liz PErry

-I’m a longtime vegetarian who’s lived in Omaha, Nebraska for nearly all my life.
+I’m a longtime vegetarian who lived in Omaha, Nebraska for nearly all my life … until I moved to the New Orleans area in late 2020.
 I was raised by a single mother, and though we had very little money, she taught me to not let it hold me back.
 I worked my butt off to have the opportunity to travel the world with a competitive choir throughout grade school and high school, attend college in California for a year, finish my bachelor’s degree in Nebraska, and later get my master’s degree.
 She taught me to be stronger than I ever thought I could be, which shone through at the absolute hardest time in my life.
 In one year in my mid-20s, my mother died of leukemia the day before my 26th birthday and I survived an abusive boyfriend, sending him to prison for two years.

 Professionally, I’m a copywriter and marketer, and have been doing so since 2001.
-I’m an animal FREAK and currently that means being mommy to three chihuahuas (Hazel, Sushi and Anya) and foster mom to two senior cats (Pacey and Rascal).
+I’m an animal FREAK and currently that means being mommy to three chihuahuas (Hazel, Sushi and Anya) and two senior cats (Pacey and Rascal), whom I adopted after fostering for a year, when I moved to Louisiana.
 When I say currently, I mean add a foster dog to that list every once in a while; when I adopt a pet, it’s for life.

 So now that I’ve shared a bunch of the good stuff, I’ll share a weakness … well two: carbs and cheese!
 More specifically, food was everything in our family growing up.
 You’re having a horrible day?
 Here’s some food!
 You’re having a great day?
 Here’s some food!
 And of course we were a “finish your plate” family.
 I”m constantly working to break my bad eating and lifestyle habits to reach and maintain a healthy weight.
 I’ve been there before (that’s a much longer story) but I”m only halfway through this life, so it’s time to get there and stay there.